-For on-premise software, the traditional partner discount off list price is 40 percent.
+For on-premise software, the traditional partner discount off list price for enterprise solutions is 40 percent.
 If you are paying your salespeople upwards of a 10 percent commission – the reseller margin might seem high.

 Realize that just like you, resellers need to make a profit.
 Most on-going, successful software companies build a budget that produces a pre-tax profit of 15-to-20 percent.
 A reseller’s profit margin may not be that high…but they need to make money to survive.